Cummins Inc at Raymond James Institutional Investors Conference

-Felix Boeschen - Raymond James & Associates, Inc., Research Division - Research Analyst
+Felix Boeschen - Raymond James & Associates, Inc., Research Division - Senior Research Associate

-So for those that don't know me, my name is Felix Boeschen, senior machinery and trucking analyst here at Raymond James.
-Today, we're very happy to have Cummins here with us.
-Presenting is VP of Investor Relations, Chris Clulow.
+Great.
+So let's go ahead and get started with the next presentation.
+So for those that don't know me, my name is Felix Boeschen.
+I cover some of the truck equipment and specialty vehicle names here at Raymond James.
+This afternoon, I should say, we're very excited to have Cummins with us.
+With us we have Srikanth who leads the Engine business, the flagship business of Cummins.
+We also have Jack Kienzler on the Investor Relations side with us today.

-I think what we'll do, Chris, if it's okay, this is more of a generalist conference.
-So if you don't mind, maybe just giving quick 5-, 10-minute background on Cummins, who you are, key markets you play in, and then we'll kind of go into a true fireside chat after that.
+But before we kick it off, I did want to just give a quick reminder to everybody.
+We want this to be as interactive as possible.
+So feel free to use the Q&A function on Zoom.
+I think it should be in the left upper hand corner, and we can weave those into the conversation today.
+But with that, maybe I thought I'd go ahead and hand it over to you, Srikanth, maybe for a little bit of an update on Cummins.
+Remember, this is a little bit more of a generalist conference.
+So if you could just help us set the stage a little bit, background on Cummins, some of

 |Access to All Earning Calls and Stock Analysis